anira-project/anira/docs/sphinx/usage.rst

    slot: the chunking and every conversion, a spectrogram model's FFT included.
 One call forms exactly one chunk; a host block that holds several hops forms several chunks, one call each.
-2. On an inference thread: anira feeds the State inputs (section 3.4), ``before_inference`` runs, anira crosses the edge into the engine's domain, the engine runs, anira crosses the edge back, ``after_inference`` runs, anira captures the State outputs.
+2. On an inference thread: anira binds every State pair to its two buffers (section 3.4), ``before_inference`` runs, anira crosses the edge into the engine's domain, the engine runs (a built-in one or one registered on the pipeline, :doc:`custom_backends`), anira crosses the edge back, ``after_inference`` runs, anira flips the State pairs.
 3. ``post_process``, on the thread where the host end is consumed: it takes the model tensor of every output slot back to the host end, the output ring.